Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Once you have prepared the compost, you can store it and add it to your money tree once every six or eight weeks.
 Don’t forget to check how your plant is responding to it.

-Few points to remember while preparing the compost for your money tree are:
+A few points to remember while preparing the compost for your money tree are:

 - The compost should be light and dry.

-- Keep a check on watering as compost can retain more water, and you don’t want to overwater your plant.
+- Keep a check on watering, as compost can retain more water, and you don’t want to overwater your plant.

 - If you are repotting the money tree, adding compost to the soil will work well for it.